I’m Rachel Weingarten and style is my business. Well, that may be the oversimplified if somewhat nebulous version of what I do.

 I’m fortunate enough to live in a time and place when being multi-faceted is celebrated instead of denigrated.
 When I worked more exclusively as a marketing strategist, I’d frequently write under a pseudonym since I didn’t want to confuse or distract clients.
 These days, I’ve managed to combine my skills and experience to be able to work as both a marketing strategist/trends analyst and award-winning writer along with a side order of consulting on some of my favorite topics including small business, beauty history and modern business etiquette.

 While I’ve maintained an online presence for over a decade and a half, it’s only recently that I’ve decided to organize my professional self into categories.
 This site has a short break down of each.
 Feel free to click on the links to find out more about me and what I do.

 Culet Marketing: My day job is as a marketing strategist and president of Culet Marketing formerly known as Interrobang LLC/ [GTK] Marketing Group

 by: Rachel Weingarten: I’m also an award-winning lifestyle author and writer.
-You can find my column on Parade.com or find my writing on CNN.com, Forbes.com, The Guardian, Esquire.com, Jezebel.com, DAME magazine and many others.
+You can find my columns on Parade.com or Communitytable find my writing on CNN.com, Forbes.com, The Guardian, Esquire.com, Jezebel.com, DAME magazine and so many other top tier outlets.